MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-notebook-load-data.md

 ---
-title: Load data into your lakehouse with a notebook
+title: Load data into your Lakehouse with a notebook
 description: Learn how to use a notebook to load data into your lakehouse with either an existing notebook or a new one. ms.reviewer: snehagunda ms.author: qixwang